 After introducing a new National Curriculum in September 2014, the Government advised schools to find alternative methods of assessing children and therefore no longer using the notion of ‘levels’.
 Levels were introduced with the National Curriculum in 1988.
 They were devised with the intention of delivering an assessment system which measured pupils’ progress against a national framework.

 At Kew Riverside, we view the changes as a positive challenge and a chance for us to have a more effective assessment 'conversation' about your child's learning than simply labelling ability with a number or letter.

 During the Autumn of 2015, we trialled a new method of assessment tracking.
 This new approach focuses on ensuring children fully understand the key concepts before moving on with their learning.
 We fully adopted this tracker in the Spring 2016.

-During the school year, we will produce an automated 'snapshot' of your child's attainment and progress every half term in Reading, Writing and Maths.
-This will ensure that you no longer need to rely on twice-yearly parent consultations to be informed about how well your child is doing.
-We held an Assessment Evening for all parents and carers in the summer to explain the full system in more detail (see presentation and guide below).
+During the school year, we will produce an automated 'snapshot' of your child's attainment and progress every term in Reading, Writing and Maths.
+This will ensure that you no longer need to just rely on twice-yearly parent consultations to be informed about how well your child is doing.
+We hold an annual Assessment Evening for all parents and carers to explain the full system in more detail (see presentation and guide below).